 Croatia is home to some of Europe’s most stunning beaches, and perhaps the most famous is Zlatni Rat on the island of Brač.
 Located on the Adriatic Sea, this beach is known for its unique shape, which changes depending on ocean currents!

 Zlatni Rat’s white sands extend for a half mile on either side of its point.
 It’s a popular site for windsurfing, kitesurfing, boating, jet-skiing, and paddle boarding.
 Between its beauty and activities, it’s easily one of the European beaches you must visit during the summer!

-Cape Greco – Cyprus, Greece
+Cape Greco – Cyprus

-Travelers looking for a beach that offers more adventurous options should stop by Cape Greco on the Greek island of Cyprus.
+Travelers looking for a beach that offers more adventurous options should stop by Cape Greco on the island of Cyprus.
 The beach is known for its crystal-clear waters and bountiful cliffs, which house lots of sea caves.

 Photo courtesy of Lefteris Katsouromallis

 The caves of Cape Greco are best visited at low tide, where visitors can explore as deep as 80 meters into the rock.
 There are also spots where the water is deep enough to do some cliff jumping!
-This Greek wonder is easily one of the top European beaches you must visit during the summer.
+This Mediterranean wonder is easily one of the top European beaches you must visit during the summer.